 Key words:

-Incentives, command and control, intrinsic vs. extrinsic motivation, crowding out motivation, morality, procedural fairness, self-interest, compliance motivation.
-Legal interpretation vs. legal choice.
+Incentives, command and control, intrinsic vs. extrinsic motivation, crowding-out motivation, morality, procedural fairness, self-interest, compliance motivation, legal interpretation vs. legal choice

 Abstracts:

-This chapter discusses the formal and classical interventions which were traditionally used by state to regulate the behavior of people when the assumption is that most relevant to people with that mindset.
-The chapter focuses on three main mechanisms of legal compliance—price, fairness, and the expressive effects of law—that aim to change people’s explicit behaviors that are the result of a deliberative process.
-Since the focus of the book is on implicit processes, the chapter revisits the desirable and undesirable implicit processes that accompany the usage of formal controls, such as crowding out, misperception of norms and socialization, social norms and moral intuition, and egocentric interpretations of fairness.
-Based on the recognition of these processes the chapter tries to evaluate the strengths and weaknesses in regulating human behavior.
-The chapter concludes with some of the changes that need to be done with regard to the formal approaches to regulation.
+This chapter discusses the formal and classical interventions traditionally used by the state to regulate the behavior of people.
+It focuses on three main mechanisms of legal compliance—price, fairness, and the expressive effects of law—that aim to change people’s explicit behaviors, which are assumed to be the result of a deliberative process.
+Given the book’s focus on implicit processes, the chapter revisits the desirable and undesirable implicit processes that accompany the usage of formal controls, such as crowding out, misperception of norms and socialization, social norms and moral intuition, and egocentric interpretations of fairness.
+It then evaluates the strengths and weaknesses in regulating human behavior.
+The chapter concludes with some of the needed changes in formal approaches to regulation.

-Chapter 4 non-formal controls
+Chapter 4 nonformal controls

-Nudges, debiasing, Ethical nudges, limits of nudges in general and ethical nudges in particular, accountability, choice architecture, ethical training
+Ethical and social nudges and their limits, debiasing, accountability, choice architecture, ethical training

-While the previous chapter focused on non-formal controls, the current one complement that chapter with a focus on more recent approach which take into account the fact that people’s decision making with regard to the law, is not fully deliberative.
+Chapter 4 focuses on nonformal approaches that assume that people’s decision making with regard to the law is not fully deliberative.
 There are three main nontraditional approaches to regulating behavior.
-The most classical approach is debiasing, a group of cognitive methods used to overcome biased thinking and non-deliberative choice.
-It uses various techniques, such as consideration of the opposite approach, reflection on one’s choices, and taking an alternative view.
-An important form of debiasing is accountability, which asks individuals to explain why they made a certain decision after the fact.
-Framing, which is based on research showing how a shift in one’s reference point affects subsequent perceptions of gains and losses, is another technique which could be used to alter behavior.
-A third very famous non-traditional approach is the use of nudges—an intervention that changes behavior by changing the situation, but not by creating economic incentives.
+The most classical approach is debiasing, a group of cognitive methods used to overcome biased thinking and nondeliberative choice.
+It uses various techniques, such as consideration of the opposite approach, reflection on one’s choices and explaining why a certain decision was made, and taking an alternative view.
+Framing, which is based on research showing how a shift in one’s reference point affects subsequent perceptions of gains and losses, is another technique that can be used to alter behavior.
+A third, widely used nontraditional approach is the nudge—an intervention that changes behavior by changing the situation, but not by creating economic incentives.
 Whereas the nudge approach aims to directly affect the individual’s System 1 by changing the situation, debiasing, for the most part, attempts to encourage the person to use System 2 thinking.
 Nonetheless, in recent years there have been various examples of System 2 nudges.
-According to this choice architecture approach, rather than attempting to curb people’s biases, it uses knowledge to shift their choices toward the desired direction.
+This choice architecture approach, rather than attempting to curb people’s biases, uses knowledge to shift their choices toward the desired direction.
 The best-known examples of choice architecture with a nudge mindset derive from the default rule relating to organ donation or saving for retirement.
 Most of these approaches were mostly studied in the context of cognitive biases and the rest of the chapter discusses to what extent these approaches are suitable for ethical biases which are different that the biases from rationality.
 In particular, the chapter challenges the ability to use nudges for contexts in which the interest of the individual is not to pay attention to the nudge.
-The chapter concludes with the importance of intrinsic motivation in ethical decision-making.
+The chapter concludes with a discussion of the importance of intrinsic motivation in ethical decision making.

 Chapter 5 social norms